Class 6 Exam > Class 6 Notes > Social Studies (SST) Class 6 > NCERT Solutions: Landforms and Life

 Ans: Challenges of Living in the Mountains

 • Avalanches: Sudden slides of snow, ice, and rocks can be deadly, destroying homes and blocking access.
-Residents must remain alert for emergencies, creating stress and risk.
+Residents must stay alert for emergencies, which creates stress.

-• Landslides: Triggered by heavy rain, earthquakes, or human activity, landslides can damage infrastructure and make travel and farming difficult.
+• Landslides: Triggered by heavy rain, earthquakes, or human activity, landslides can damage infrastructure and hinder travel and farming.
 Precautions include building walls and avoiding construction on unstable ground.

 • Heavy Snowfall: Large snow accumulations can isolate communities, disrupt travel, and damage buildings.
-Residents adapt by clearing snow, constructing sturdy homes, and using snow for water.
+Residents adapt by clearing snow and constructing sturdy homes.

 • Flash Floods: Rapid floods from heavy rain or melting snow can wash away homes and livestock.
 Communities mitigate risks by building barriers and implementing early warning systems.